Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Experiments

-Notably, the powerful guidance provided at intermediate steps allows TD-GFN to match Oracle-GFN's performance using $\mathbf{20}$ \textbf{times fewer} trajectories, while also decisively surpassing the weaker data-generating policy.
-This remarkable efficiency showcases its ability to transcend the limitation of training data and signals strong potential for iterative policy evolution.
+Notably, the powerful intermediate guidance enables TD-GFN to match Oracle-GFN in identifying multiple high-reward molecules while decisively surpassing the behavior policy.
+This efficiency demonstrates its capacity to transcend training data limitations and suggests strong potential for iterative evolution.
+Furthermore, TD-GFN converges using $20$ times fewer trajectories.
+While this results from efficient sampling and the pruned environment, it also highlights a fundamental distinction between training paradigms.
+Unlike online methods that require extensive trial-and-error because rewards are unknown until a trajectory is complete, offline methods can leverage recorded terminal rewards to prioritize high-utility paths during sampling.

-To evaluate the diversity of molecules generated, we measure the number of distinct high-reward modes identified by each algorithm.
-Modes are clusters of high-reward molecules based on Tanimoto similarity~\citep{bajusz2015tanimoto}.
-As shown in Figure~\ref{fig:modes}, TD-GFN consistently discovers \(1.5\) to \(2\) times more high-reward modes than the strongest baselines, indicating superior exploration.
-Notably, despite incorporating DAG pruning, TD-GFN does not overfit to narrow regions of the search space.
-Instead, it guides the policy toward a broader set of high-reward regions, balancing targeted exploitation with diverse exploration.
+To evaluate molecular diversity, we measure the number of distinct high-reward modes identified by each algorithm.
+Modes are defined as clusters of high-reward molecules determined by Tanimoto similarity~\citep{bajusz2015tanimoto}.
+As illustrated in Figure~\ref{fig:modes}, TD-GFN consistently identifies $1.5$ to $2$ times more high-reward modes than the strongest baselines, demonstrating superior exploration capabilities.
+Notably, despite using DAG pruning, TD-GFN avoids overfitting to narrow regions of the search space.
+Instead, it guides the policy toward a broader set of high-reward regions by balancing targeted exploitation with diverse exploration.
+We provide additional details on the Tanimoto similarity among sampled molecules in Appendix~\ref{apd:tanimoto}.